 Valid Oregon Administrative License.

-Minimum of three years of successful public school teaching experience.
+Minimum of five years of successful teaching experience, preferably at the elementary level.

 Ability to work cooperatively and harmoniously as a team member.

 Ability to plan, organize, and work without close supervision.